30 Stocks Traders Are Shorting Like Crazy

 Sector: Biopharmaceuticals

-Comment: Myriad, a molecular diagnostics company, reported fourth quarter revenue in August that was up about 8% from the prior year.
+Comment: Myriad, a molecular diagnostics company, reported third quarter revenue that rose 19% to $US176.2 million, and on June 9, the company's CFO James Evans announced his retirement.

 data from FinViz